Want to Stay Healthy? Go Out and Socialize.

 While the Extraverts walk away with the prize, which traits show a decreased “expression of pro-inflammatory genes”?
 The more conscientious types (or Judging (J) ones in our model) had this distinction.
 The study suggests the careful types who follow all the rules and take care of business have less of an ability to fight off infections.

-The authors of the study are quick to say that they cannot conclude whether it is the psychology of the person affects the physiology or the other way around.
+The authors of the study are quick to say that they cannot conclude whether the psychology of the person affects the physiology or the other way around.
 Doesn’t it always comes down to the “the chicken or the egg” question?

 It’s clear that, despite the title of this article, the Introvert should not use this study to force themselves into social situations they don’t want to be in.
 There’s no sign that doing so will make them any healthier.
 There’s also no reason the more organized among us should start shirking their duties to avoid that winter cold.
 As any good researcher will tell you, showing a connection between two or more facts doesn’t necessarily describe the cause of anything.